arcus/education_modules/sql_joins/sql_joins.md

 @learning_objectives
 After completion of this module, learners will be able to:

+- Understand the parts of a JOIN
+- Describe the "shapes" of SQL JOINs: inner, left, right, and full
 - Explain what "join criteria" are
-- Give an example of what makes "matching" data in two separate tables
-- Describe the various "shapes" of SQL JOIN: inner, left, right, and full

 @end